Truth About Activated Charcoal Teeth Whitening: Abrasive?

 Let’s now explore activated charcoal and teeth whitening.

 Activated charcoal has been used for many purposes since ancient times.
-However, it gained popularity only after it was discovered teeth whitening could be done safely with it.
+However, it gained popularity only after it was discovered that teeth whitening could be done safely with it.

 A patient who swallowed mercury chloride in the 18th century suffered a fatal reaction.
 After being treated with activated charcoal, he was saved from death.